Chinese ministry removes Bollywood-inspired brownface video after criticism - ExBulletin

 Chinese ministry removes Bollywood-inspired brownface video after criticism

-China’s Ministry of Public Security has come under fire for posting an online video featuring brown-faced people singing a South Asian song.
+BEIJING, May 12: China’s Ministry of Public Security has come under fire for uploading a video featuring brown-faced people singing a South Asian song.

-Brownface like blackface involves people painting their faces darker and is considered racist caricature.
+Brownface – like blackface – involves people painting their faces darker and is considered a racist caricature.

-According to reports from the BBC and the South China Morning Post (SCMP), the video was intended to promote traffic safety.
+According to reports in the BBC And South China Morning Post (SCMP), the video aimed to promote road safety.

 It was posted on the ministry’s official Weibo account last weekend.